Edefritz/edefritz.github.io/_posts/2021-02-28-throttle-fetch-javascript.md

+---
+layout: post
+title: Throttle a series of fetch requests in JavaScript
+categories: [NodeJS, JavaScript, Throttle]
+---

+# Throttle a series of fetch requests in JavaScript

 Let's say you need to make API requests to process a huge array of data.
 With JavaScript's asynchronous nature it is easy to make a lot of requests in parallel.

 ```js